oracle/graal/docs/reference-manual/native-image/guides/use-native-image-gradle-plugin.md

     The native executable, named _fortune_, is created in the _/fortune/build/native/nativeCompile_ directory.

-3. Run the application from the native executable:
+3. Run the native executable:

     ```shell
     ./fortune/build/native/nativeCompile/fortune
     ```
     The application starts and prints a random quote.

-To see the benefits of running your application as a native executable, `time` how long it takes and compare the results with running on the JVM.
+Configuring the `graalvmNative` plugin to automatically detect resources (`resources.autodetect()`) to be included in a binary is the one way to make this example work.
+Using `resources.autodetect()` solution works because the application uses resources (_fortunes.json_) which are directly available in the `src/main/resources` location.

+But then, the guide explains that for the sake of demonstration, we can use the agent to do the same.

-## Provide Metadata with the Agent
+## Build a Native Executable by Detecting Resources with the Agent

-In the real-world scenario, your application will, most likely, call either the Java Native Interface (JNI), Java Reflection, Dynamic Proxy objects, or class path resources - the [dynamic features that require metadata](../ReachabilityMetadata.md).

 The Native Image Gradle plugin simplifies generation of the required metadata by injecting the [Java agent](https://graalvm.github.io/native-build-tools/latest/gradle-plugin.html#agent-support) automatically for you at compile time.
-To enable the agent, just pass the `-Pagent` option to any Gradle tasks that extends `JavaForkOptions` (for example, `test`, `run`).
+To enable the agent, just pass the `-Pagent` option to any Gradle tasks that extends `JavaForkOptions` (for example, `test` or `run`).

-The configuration block you added before took care of detecting resources, but it would potentially add more than what you need, and would not be able to deal with more advanced use cases like Dynamic Proxy.
+The configuration block you added takes care of detecting resources, but it potentially adds more than what you need, and may not deal with more advanced use cases such as dynamic proxies.
-For the sake of the demonstration, remove the `resources.autodetect()` confguration block so that we can try an alternative variant.
+To demonstrate this approach, remove the `resources.autodetect()` configuration block.

-See below how to collect metadata with the agent, and build a native executable applying the provided configuration.
+The following steps illustrate how to collect metadata using the agent, and then build a native executable using that metadata.

 1. Run your application with the agent enabled: